How do we prepare our EVs for you?

 Two practical examples include a Model 3 that suffered a really nasty cracked roof, and a Volkswagen e-Golf that had a few dings and scuffs.

-The Model 3 had a perfectly intact roof when we bought it, but something went awry during transport.
+The Model 3 pictured above had a perfectly intact roof when we bought it, but something went awry during transport.
 Thankfully, all vehicles are insured while they are being transported both to our HQ and to the home of their new owners.
 Since the glass roof is a Tesla-specific part, we sent the car to Tesla service to have factory replacement glass installed.
 Now, you wouldn’t know the difference.

 The Volkswagen e-Golf that we took in had several spots that needed attention: scuffs on the bumper, and multiple dings on panels.
 Thankfully, we could address almost all of these spots with paintless dent repair, buffing, and retouching.
 Unfortunately, there are two spots that we couldn’t clean up.